Raquel Alves started teaching in 1992. She is qualified with Para Yoga (Rod Stryker), BWY, Sivannanda.

 Lara’s philosophy and teachings are inspired by the spirit and practice of moving into stillness, to experience your true being.
 Her work and practice have been greatly enthused by her teacher John Stirk.
 Lara’s areas of speciality are spinal rehabilitation as well as being a trained Aromatherapist.

-Rory is one of Bristols most popular teachers.
-He has a breadth and wealth of experience, inspired by many systems of hatha yoga, martial arts and radical minds.
-His extensive and ongoing study with one of the worlds leading and much revered asana teachers, Dona Holleman, continues to elevate and deeply enrich his practice, knowledge and teaching.
+Rory has a breadth and wealth of experience, inspired by many systems of hatha yoga, martial arts and radical minds.
+His extensive and ongoing study with one of the world’s leading and much revered asana teachers, Dona Holleman, continues to elevate and deeply enrich his practice, knowledge and teaching.

 Dory has experienced the true spirit of yoga as transformational practice.
 She believes in the power of yoga to guide conscious evolution, individually and collectively.